UGCert Egyptology / Overview

 - How to apply

-The application form can be found in the link below.
-You must include the two following questions in the form's personal statement section (no more than 200 words for each answer):
+- Include the two following questions in the form's personal statement section (no more than 200 words for each answer):

 - Why does Egyptology interest you?